Looking for the Best Mosquito Repelling Plants? Transform your home into a mosquito-free paradise with these top Plants

 Botanical name: Cymbopogon

-Both varieties of Lemongrass–Cymbopogon nardus and Cymbopogon winterianus are used in the formulation of anti-mosquito repellents.
+Don’t know What plants are mosquito repellent?
+Both varieties of Lemongrass–Cymbopogon nardus and Cymbopogon winterianus are used as Natural mosquito repellent plants and also help in the formulation of anti-mosquito repellents.
 The compounds present in these Lemongrass plant mosquito repellent, like geraniol and citronellol, repel the mosquitoes.

 Tip To Use: Squeeze the oil by crushing the leaves and applying it to your skin to repel the mosquitoes.

 Botanical name: Monarda punctata

 Looking for Plants to repel mosquito?
-Horsemint belongs to the Lamiaceae family.
+Horsemint belongs to the Lamiaceae family and also to Plants that repel mosquitoes.
 It is easy to grow and has properties similar to the Citronella mosquito repellent plants.
 Further, it has an intense smell that confuses mosquitoes.

 Tip To Use: You can apply the crushed residue of its leaves on your skin to keep the mosquitoes away.